Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 .. note:: For example, an interpolation FIR is configured with: ``TP_SSR = 2`` and ``TP_PARA_INTERP_POLY = 3``.
 Such configuration will result in ``2 * 3 = 6`` distinct computation paths, which all require an RTP port duplicate.

-As mentioned above, asymmetrical filters expect the port to contain the full array of coefficients, i.e. coefficient array size is of the order of the filter.
+As mentioned above, asymmetrical filters expect the port to contain the full array of coefficients, i.e. coefficient array size is equal to the ``TP_FIR_LEN``.

 | In the case of symmetrical filters, the size of each port will be dependent on the underlying kernel structure, which for SSR cases is based on an Asymmetric FIR variant.
 | As a results, deriving symmetric coeffs from the argument passed to graph's `update()` method is not available.